Trinity College Dublin Courses

 - In general, courses are 5 ECTS or 10 ECTS; however, not all departments may have adopted this two weight system yet.

-In the Trinity College Dublin course catalog, you will see a listing of each Faculty.
+In the Trinity College Dublin course catalog, expand the Module Directory heading for a listing of each Department.

 - Courses offered each semester generally remain consistent from year to year.
 Irish universities usually don’t post next academic year’s course catalog until just weeks before the fall semester starts.